Electronic Health Record

 The conversion of patient health information to electronic health record is inevitable and has many benefits although many health providers are already storing and processing health information in electronic format.
 In fact, the US Department of Health and Human Services (HHS) is encouraging the conversion of non-electronic health record into electronic health information by offering bonus payment incentives to eligible healthcare professionals and acute care professionals.

-Originally, there were a broad set of objectives to be met in order to qualify for the bonus payment which included 23 objectives for hospitals and 25 for physicians.
+Originally, there was a broad set of objectives to be met in order to qualify for the bonus payment which included 23 objectives for hospitals and 25 for physicians.
 But the original rule was quickly revised as HHS received many comments regarding HITECH’s impracticality.
 In the final regulation, the original elements were divided into two groups consisting of mandatory core objectives as a starting point for meaningful use of electronic health record, and selective list of options from which participants can select in the first 2 years.

-As I mentioned, electronic health record processing and storage is already here whether we want it or not but the smartest health care providers can take advantage of this new program to fund their efforts for converting non-electronic information into digital format and continue processing patient information electronically.
+As mentioned, electronic health record processing and storage is already here whether we want it or not but the smartest health care providers can take advantage of this new program to fund their efforts for converting non-electronic information into digital format and continue processing patient information electronically.
 The main purpose of this government funded program is to improve patient health care through the effective use of information technology and as such the security of the health information systems becomes even more important as providers increasingly rely on their computers instead of piling up patient folders in their locked file cabinets.